jehamming/STORiM/README.md

 If you do a 'mvn clean install' in the top folder, the complete STORIM will be build.
 Checkout the target folders of the different modules, for the userdataserver/microserver and client/java they should contain a subfolder with the deployable software.

+# Getting started to run STORIM
+Either download a release or build a SNAPSHOT yourself

+Using a Release
+* Download the release
+* Step 1 : UserDataServer
+- Check the userdataserver.propertes file
+- Run the userdataserver by running the shellscript or bat file
+* Step 2 : MicroServer
+- Check the server.properties file: Change the dataserver details (ip + port) according to the output of the dataserver
+- Run the microserver by running the shellscript or bat file
+* Step 3 : The Client
+- Run the client by executing the client shell script or bat file
+- Enter the url of the Microserver
+- Default there is only one user: root, password root
+- Go to the admin panel and enter the admin password : admin
+- Now you can add/remove users

+Using a SNAPSHOT:
+* checkout a SNAPSHOT.
+* run "mvn clean install" in the root of Storim, all artifacts will be build
+* In the target folder of the userdataserver,microserver and client/java folders the runnable/deployable artifacts can be found.
+* Use the steps of Running a Release